varigence/docs/bimlflex/user-guide/source-to-staging-templates.md

 ## Source to Staging

 Using metadata, the source schemas are mapped to a staging environment.
 This provides all the required metadata for the source to staging/persistent staging.
-When run through Ssis, data is transferred and any transformations that are defined using SsisExpressions and/or SqlExpressions are applied.
+When run through SSIS, data is transferred and any transformations that are defined using SsisExpressions and/or SqlExpressions are applied.

 The source to staging creation can be toggled on or off based on what metadata has been defined.

-Databasea sources and Flat File sources utilize different templates.
+Database sources and Flat File sources utilize different templates.
 The template used is controlled by the IntegrationTemplate property of the project.

 ### Integration Templates